 Thanks to the versatility of this joint degree, your career prospects are almost limitless.
 Your interest can head more towards business or the arts; regardless, one discipline will scaffold the other throughout your career.
 With so many majors and minors to combine and choose from, this Bachelor of Business and Arts in Queensland allows you to prepare for your future how you want.
 More importantly, this degree allows you to effect the changes you believe society needs.

 Are you passionate about criminal justice but less interested in law?
 Your studies in a Criminology major can help you identify socioeconomic issues that lead to crime.
-You can combine that with a major or minor in Digital Marketing or Management to promote existing NGOs or start your own to begin healing communities and reducing crime.
+You can combine that with a major or minor in Marketing for the Digital Age or Management to promote existing NGOs or start your own to begin healing communities and reducing crime.

-You might care about Australian heritage and culture and want to take practical steps towards preserving it well.
-With a degree in History and Hospitality and Tourism Management, you can work towards ensuring museums always have adequate funding.
-And with a mix of Psychology Studies and Human Resources Management, you can effectively mediate conflicts and resolve internal issues in any business you join.
+With a mix of Psychology Studies and Human Resources Management, you can effectively mediate conflicts and resolve internal issues in any business you join.
 These are just some examples of what you can pursue, and they barely scratch the surface.

 The possibilities abound with this Bachelor of Arts and Business at Queensland JCU.